West Coast jazz: Development

+Gerry Mulligan performing in the 1980s.
+His early arrangements for Birth of the Cool helped shape the West Coast jazz style.

 In 1949–1950 baritone saxophonist Gerry Mulligan participated in the Miles Davis band, contributing arrangements to the recordings that became Birth of the Cool (1957).
 In 1952 Mulligan, who had moved to California, formed an innovative and successful piano-less quartet with trumpeter Chet Baker, drummer Chico Hamilton, and bassist Bob Whitlock.
 Mulligan would later form a decet based on the Birth of the Cool nonet.

 In 1950, Stan Kenton disbanded his Innovations Orchestra in Los Angeles.
 Many of the musicians, some of whom had also played in Woody Herman's band, chose to remain in California.
 Trumpeter Shorty Rogers and drummers Stan Levey and Shelly Manne were central figures among this group of musicians.
 Much of this activity centered on the Hermosa Beach Lighthouse Café, where bassist Howard Rumsey led a house band, the Lighthouse All-Stars.

 Manne suggested that these musicians' relaxed lifestyle in California was reflected in a laid-back, relaxed approach to jazz.
 Bob Rusch concurs:

 The West coast sound perhaps didn't have the gravitas that the East coast had, but, after all, these were Californians enjoying the sun and the surf and the extent that celebrity offered itself through the studio work that the entertainment industry was offering.
 So I think, you know, you think of California as sun and surf, you think of New York City as cement and grit, and the music somewhat reflected that.
 One better than the other?
 Depends what you want.

 During the 1950s, Chico Hamilton led an ensemble that (unusual for a jazz group) included a cellist, Fred Katz.
 Tanner, Gerow, and Megill liken Hamilton's music to chamber music, and have noted that Hamilton's "subtle rhythmic control and use of different drum pitches and timbres" were well-suited for this style of music.

 In 1951, pianist Dave Brubeck hired alto saxophonist Paul Desmond, forming a quartet.
 Desmond's playing style ran counter to bebop, as he seldom used blues elements, and was influenced by Pete Brown and Benny Carter rather than Charlie Parker.

 The Pacific Jazz and Contemporary record labels were two of the best known that carried West Coast jazz, just as Blue Note and Prestige were the biggest hard-bop labels.
-Some of the major pioneers of West Coast jazz were Shorty Rogers, Gerry Mulligan, Chet Baker, Stan Getz, Bud Shank, Bob Cooper, Jimmy Giuffre, Shelly Manne, Russ Freeman, Bill Holman, André Previn, and Dave Brubeck with Paul Desmond.
+Some of the major pioneers of West Coast jazz were Shorty Rogers, Gerry Mulligan, Chet Baker, Stan Getz, Bud Shank, Bob Cooper, Jimmy Giuffre, Shelly Manne, Russ Freeman, Bill Holman, Clare Fischer, Cal Tjader, André Previn, and Dave Brubeck with Paul Desmond.
 In 1952–1962 jazz singer Anita O'Day recorded 17 albums for Norman Granz's Los Angeles-based Norgran and Verve labels.